AdamJonsson/KTH-DD2480-Decide-Lab-1/README.md

 ## Examination

 ### "Remarkable" achievement
+All the commits (except the first 7 commits, which were for testing purposes) are linked to an issue describing a feature, a bug, or a documentation.
+Our approach was merge and squash, so that for each issue there will be a single commit on the main branch. however, one of the team members accidentally happened to do a merge with no squash on one of the pull requests, (kindly check the note at the end).

-As was mentioned above, our group decided on doing test-driven development.
+Additionally, as was mentioned above, our group decided on doing test-driven development.
 The implementation of a feature was made in two steps:

-1. One author creates the tests that they expect to pass
+1. One author creates the tests that they expect to pass.
-2. Another author creates the feature trying to pass the tests
+2. Another author creates the feature trying to pass the tests.

-By doing this way, we ensure that
+3. And a third author did the reviewing of the code.

+In this approach we were choosing the team members that are best in the given area to write the tests, which will insure a higher quality of code.
+Additionally, with this approach we get advantages like ensuring that:

 1. There are valid tests that the feature must pass before the feature is being created
 2. The project members know more about several parts of the code, rather than only knowing the code they wrote themselves